hazelcast/fraud-detection-onnx/README.md

 This image can be deployed to your cloud provider of choice or run locally (preferably on an AMD64 machine).

 Note that the image will run on ARM devices, like an Apple M1-powered device, via emulation.
-However, the performance and stability is noticeably impacted when running in emulation mode on M1
+However, the performance and stability is noticeably impacted when running in emulation mode on Apple M1 devices.

 ## Deploy Hazelcast-Onnx image to AWS ECS with Docker Compose